| How To Use Control Files

 To view the pick list, you can open the Access Rights for the Debtor's Timezone field and

+select the folder icon next to the pick list field.
 This is a simple list of timezone values taken from standard timezone tables.
 It accurately represents

 the different time zones in relation to Greenwich Mean Time.

-Pick List for Debtor Timezone
+Pick List for Debtor Timezone"0" Local Time

 "13" (0) Greenwich Mean Time